 However, the learning demand from increasingly non-traditional student profiles has begun to turn the tides on this anachronistic mentality.
 New models have begun to take space in the realm of continued education, and the benefits of online learning versus traditional learning are becoming ever more evident.
 Is online learning as good as face to face learning?

-What is online learning vs face-to-face learning
+Online learning vs face-to-face learning ?

 - Online learning can be any type of learning that takes place over the internet.
 This could be a supplemental course, a full degree program, or self-study: MOOCS, diploma, certificates, degree programmes…